walidelnozahy/cloud/docs/apps/blob-storage.md

 ## File Information and Metadata

-You can retrieve when a file was last modified, size, content type, and any saved metadata using `stat`
+You can retrieve when a file was last modified, size, content type, and any saved metadata using `stat`.

 ```javascript
 const { lastModified, size, metadata, type } = await storage.stat(